In a world where only kindness prevails, and no evil can live, is it really an ideal world? Or just a made-up utopia on which laws are frailly built?

 Even in an episode, he says to Ryuk, “Skills have nothing to do with women, they only prefer looks.”

-In each of his endeavours, his frequent dates and using their weakness towards him to attain his goals as the Kira shows his characteristic as a problematic protagonist.
+In each of his endeavors, his frequent dates and using their weakness towards him to attain his goals as the Kira shows his characteristic as a problematic protagonist.

 When he gets introduced to Misa, despite her attempts at getting closer to him, he uses her weakness and love as a tool to manipulate her into using her Shinigami eyes to his benefit.
 He constantly takes her for granted when she makes countless sacrifices to get closer to him and earn his love.